FarEyeTechnologies/wednesdays-with-kubernetes/day3/README.md

 Apply the service configuration using the following command: kubectl apply -f service.yaml

-Step 6: Apply the statefulset
+Step 6: Apply the statefulset having PVC
 Apply the statefulset configuration using the following command: kubectl apply -f statefulset.yaml

+Step 7: Apply the daemonset.yaml
+Apply the statefulset configuration using the following command: kubectl apply -f daemonset.yaml

 Once all steps are completed successfully, the service should be deployed and accessible within your Kubernetes

-This README provides a step-by-step guide for deploying the service using Kubernetes.
-Each step corresponds to applying a specific configuration file necessary for the deployment.